plone/training/docs/volto_customization/schema.md

 }
 ```

-Right now it this variation only shows default variation of Teaser block.
+Right now this variation only shows default variation of Teaser block.
 In the coming chapter we are gonna enhance it with extension per teaser.

 ```{note}
 The [Body](https://github.com/plone/volto/blob/9667cf735e5c3e848de852d615941d98193e0a5e/src/components/manage/Blocks/Teaser/Body.jsx#L13) component in Teaser block also supports variations from component registry.
 You can read more about component registry in following chapters.